AmirAtPerfecto/WebTimers/README.md

 Well, W3C Navigation Timing API (https://www.w3.org/TR/navigation-timing/#sec-navigation-info-interface) and the Resource Timing API (https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API/Using_the_Resource_Timing_API) allow you to do just that.
 They contain the necessary data at the page level as well as the resource level.</br>
 All that is left for you is to collect and analyze these as a part of your script, compare to past data if you like, and save for future use.

+*************
+## Getting started
+** To get started **, you need to

+1- Define a few environment variables:

+LOCAL_PATH: the folder to save all files, for example: /Users/Amir-Perfecto/Downloads/WebTimers/
+WEB_TIMERS_FILE_NAME: Optional, the name of the page level web timers file, for example: webtimers.csv
+WEB_RESOURCE_TIMERS_FILE_NAME: Optional, the name of the resource timers data file, for example: webResourcetimers.csv
+APPLY_TIMESTAMP_TO_RESOURCE_FILENAME: Optional, set this to any value (ex.: true) to save the resource timers data in a separate file each run.

+PERFECTO_CLOUD: your cloud name, for example, abc.perfectomobile.com
+PERFECTO_CLOUD_USERNAME: your cloud username, for example, abd@perfectomobile.com
+PERFECTO_CLOUD_SECURITY_TOKEN: your cloud security token.
+You can get it in your cloud, following these instructions: http://developers.perfectomobile.com/display/PD/Security+Token

+2- Create your script- see NewTestClass.java, test() method.

+So calling appendToCSV(null) would result in the file name /Users/Amir/Download/webResourceTimers.csv or appendToCSM("Amazon") would result in the file name /Users/Amir/Download/webResourceTimers_Amazon_.csv

+if APPLY_TIMESTAMP_TO_RESOURCE_FILENAME was defined, an example file name would be

+WEB_PAGE_COMPARISON_FILE_NAME pageComparison.csv

 This project contains the following classes and the following is their usage:
 *************